AccelByte/iam-python-sdk/docs/frameworks.rst

     def get_protected_endpoint():
         return 'You have authorized access!'

-By default, *token_required* decorator will check the access token on the Authorization header with Bearer type.
+By default, *permission_required* decorator will check the access token on the Authorization header with Bearer type.
 You can customize these default configurations according to your service/apps needs:

 .. code-block:: python